MATH-1300-LN01&WBP01

 - Reading: Section 7.3 (pages 469–474) from the textbook.

-- Exercises due on November 6 Monday
+- Exercises due on November 6 Wednesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Write a general form